 Food glorious food

 There’s nowhere better in the world to savour Vietnamese cuisine than Saigon.
-So make a plan and make sure you take the opportunity to sample not only the delicious local offerings but the great regional fare that’s plentifully available here from north and central Vietnam.
+So make a plan and make sure you take the opportunity to sample not only the delicious local offerings but the great regional and international fare that’s plentifully available here.

 Saigon’s proximity to the lush Mekong Delta has blessed it with some of the best fresh produce in Asia.

-And when you need the familiar flavours of home, or you want to experiment with Korean, Japanese, Chinese or Indian done Saigon style, there are plenty of options as well.
+And when you need the familiar flavours of home, or you want to experiment with Korean, Japanese, Chinese or European cuisine done Saigon style, there are plenty of options as well.

 Check out out list of Saigon eating recommendations here.